Heart Palpitations: Frequently Asked Questions

 - Please describe the symptoms of heart palpitations.
 Would a strong-feeling pulse throughout the chest, head, and neck be symptoms?

 - The symptoms of palpitations vary from patient to patient with some common features.
 A perception of irregularity of the pulse, an uneasiness in the chest, a flip-flopping in the chest; frequently people describe their palpitations as "my heart stops."
 Certainly a feeling of strong pulse throughout the chest, head, and neck could well be described as a palpitation.
-Occasionally palpitations can be perceived in unusual ways including a general sense of uneasiness, and quite often the palpitations are associated with lightheadedness or even loss of consciousness.
+Occasionally palpitations can be perceived in unusual ways including a general sense of uneasiness, and, rarely, palpitations are associated with lightheadedness or even loss of consciousness.

-- Can some drug interactions cause palpitations?
+- Can something I eat or drink cause palpitations?
 How can this be avoided?

-- The most common substance associated with palpitations is caffeine.
+- A common substance associated with palpitations is caffeine.
+Some people are sensitive to any amount of stimulant, but we began to see more caffeine-related palpitations when espresso-based drinks like cappuccinos and lattes became popular in the 1990s.
 Frequently reducing or eliminating beverages that contain caffeine such as coffee or soda can improve palpitations.
-Some patients complain of palpitations when they eat too much chocolate, and some patients respond with palpitations around the holiday when they tend to drink too much alcohol, particularly red wine.
-In terms of over-the-counter medications, cold and allergy remedies often can precipitate palpitations.
-Frequently, palpitations occur without any obvious precipitating factor, although fatigue and getting behind on your sleep also cause palpitations to occur or worsen.
+Some patients complain of palpitations when they eat too much chocolate, and some patients respond with palpitations around the holiday when they tend to drink too much alcohol.
+Some over-the-counter medications such as cold and allergy remedies that contain decongestants (pseudoephedrine) often can precipitate palpitations.
+Frequently, palpitations occur without any obvious precipitating factor, although fatigue, stress, and lack of sleep also cause palpitations to occur or worsen.

 - How does the physician evaluate palpitations?